surf-visualization/ospray-python/README.md

 More specifically, they wrap the OSPRay C++ API (plus a few C API routines).

 Most OSPRay objects can be created from Python, including setting parameters on those objects.
-The latters is made possible by the general method for setting object parameters in OSPRay.
+The latter is made possible by the general method for setting object parameters in OSPRay.
 But see the notes on data type mapping below.